Find A Store Find A Store

 Secondary efflorescence occurs after the concrete has hardened.
 When external moisture migrates to a concrete surface and infiltrates it causing the appearance of powdery deposits, it is known as secondary efflorescence.

-The problems posed by efflorescence aren’t just aesthetic.
+The problems posed by efflorescence on walls aren’t just aesthetic.
 Left untreated, it can lead to structural damage as well.
 While there are many traditional methods for efflorescence cleaning, these are seldom effective.

 There are many conventional ways of treating efflorescence, but none of them are truly effective.
 Let us take a look.